A mathematical theory of super-resolution and two-point resolution: Stability of super-resolution in dimension one

-Especially, for the case when $n=2$, our estimate demonstrates that when the signal-to-noise ratio $SNR>12.5$, then the resolution is definitely better than the Rayleigh limit and the "super-resolution in location recovery" can be exactly achieved.
-This result is already of practical importance.
+Especially, for the case when $n=2$, our estimate demonstrates that when the signal-to-noise ratio $\mathrm{SNR}>12.5$, then the resolution is definitely better than the Rayleigh limit, and the "super-resolution in location recovery" can be achieved.

-\begin{remark} Note that the resolution estimate in Theorem \ref{thm:upperboundsupportlimithm0} for the case when $n=2$ holds in general dimensional spaces.
-It is also easy to generalize the estimates in Theorem \ref{thm:upperboundsupportlimithm0} to high-dimensions by the methods of \cite{liu2021mathematicalhighd, liu2022nearly}, whereby we can obtain that

-where $C_3(k,n), C_4(k,n)$ are constants of explicit forms and $\mathcal D_{k,supp}$ denotes the computational resolution limit in the $k$-dimensional space.
-Since this is out of scope of the current paper, we leave such further estimates to a future work. \end{remark}